dennisss/tansa/config/docker/README.md

 - `docker build -t dennisss/tansa-prebuilt .`
 	- `docker tag 7d9495d03763 dennisss/tansa-prebuilt:latest` (optionally if tagged with something else using the tag id from `docker images`)
+	- The `--no-cache=true` option for building is also very useful
 - `docker login`
 - `docker push dennisss/tansa-prebuilt`
 - Handy command to start up a shell `docker exec -it tansa-dev bash`